evgenyneu/evgenii.com/blog/_posts/2016-09-16-testing-a-keychain-library-in-xcode.md

 ## Is there an easier way?

 Please feel free to share in the comments if you know an easier way to make keychain unit test work in Xcode 8.
-It would be also interesting to know why Apple introduced this change.
+It would be also interesting to know why Apple introduced this change or if it is merely a bug.

 ## References